 - IC communications may not be available for up to 300 ms after power up or reset - The Mod\DeSel Pin functions as defined in section 4.2 of [XFP MSA].
-Note, if the IC interface bus is not shared, the Mod\DeSel Pin may be pulled low permanently. - There must be at least 20 μs between the STOP signal and the next START signal for a particular module. - The clock rate can be as high as 400 kHz (IC fast mode). - Up to two START signals per command are allowed (the second START is also known as a RESTART signal). - Only one STOP signal is allowed per command. - Multiple master systems are not supported. - Host boards shall accommodate XFP-RF modules which hold the SCL line low (clock stretching) for up to a maximum of 500 μs during an IC read or write operation.
+Note, if the IC interface bus is not shared, the Mod\DeSel Pin may be pulled low permanently.
+Note that such a "chip select" pin is new to the SFP-RF and was not included in the [SFF-8431].

-- After a write from the host to the module, the module may not respond to further IC commands for up to 40 ms (typically this would be for writing non-volatile values).
+- There must be at least 20 μs between the STOP signal and the next START signal for a particular module. - The clock rate can be as high as 400 kHz (IC fast mode). - Up to two START signals per command are allowed (the second START is also known as a RESTART signal). - Only one STOP signal is allowed per command. - Multiple master systems are not supported. - Host boards shall accommodate SFP-RF modules which hold the SCL line low (clock stretching) for up to a maximum of 500 μs during an IC read or write operation. - After a write from the host to the module, the module may not respond to further IC commands for up to 40 ms (typically this would be for writing non-volatile values).
 The phrase "not respond" means that the device address given immediately after the START signal from the host is not acknowledged by the module. - IC packet error checking protocol is optional as defined in the [XFP MSA]. - 6.2 Theory of Operation

-Using Chapter 5: Management Interface of [XFP MSA] as reference, the following sections define the operation of the XFP-RF module IC interface that is used for serial ID, digital diagnostics and other control/monitoring functions.
+The operations of the SFP-RF module are based on Chapter 5: Management Interface of [XFP MSA].
+The following sections define the operation of the SFP-RF module IC interface that is used for serial ID, digital diagnostics and other control/monitoring functions.

-6.2.1 XFP-RF Module Boot Up Sequence
+6.2.1 SFP-RF Module Boot-Up Sequence

-When a XFP-RF module is plugged in, the host needs to perform a number of initialization steps in a particular order with a particular timing.
-Some of these involve the XFP-RF module pins, including the RF input, and some involve IC communications.
+When a SFP-RF module is plugged in, the host needs to perform a number of initialization steps in a particular order with a particular timing.
+Some of these involve the SFP-RF module pins, including the RF input, and some involve IC communications.
 As most of these are documented in the [XFP MSA] or are implied by stated dependencies, a reference to the location(s) in that document will accompany each step in the following sequence descriptions.

-Before the boot up sequence can be discussed, communications and host requirements need to be understood.
+Before the boot-up sequence can be discussed, communications and host requirements need to be understood.